Skip to content

 The Playground

-A must stop attraction whether you’re traveling with or without kids.
-Would definitely recommend going if you are anywhere in the area.
+A must stop attraction whether you’re travelling with or without kids.
+I would definitely recommend going if you are anywhere in the area.
 We would go back in a heartbeat.

 Born and raised in Edmonton, Amanda is a single mom to a fantastic 8-year-old daughter and works full time in emergency services.
 She has great fondness for all things old and abandoned and can be found camera in hand whenever she has a spare minute.